 At this juncture, you seal up exterior openings that have been accessible by rodents in the past.
 As alluded to a moment ago, you need to address even the smallest openings due to the ability of rodents to squeeze through very small holes.

 If evidence suggests that you have a major rodent infestation in your home or business, you will want to give serious consideration to hiring an experienced exterminator.
-The reality is that undertaking rodent droppings cleanup is a misguided effort unless and until you have thoroughly eradicated rodents from the premises and fortified the perimeter to protect against a future infestation.
+The reality is that undertaking rodent droppings cleanup is a misguided effort until you have thoroughly eradicated rodents from the premises and fortified the perimeter to protect against a future infestation.

 Understanding the Dangers of Rodent Droppings